Jump to Section

-CBD advocates, medical marijuana supporters, recreational users – anybody who’s using or is interested in cannabis, whether for medicinal or recreational purposes, must have heard of Rick Simpson Oil.
+CBD advocates, medical marijuana supporters, recreational users – anybody who is using or is interested in cannabis, whether for medicinal or recreational purposes, has likely heard of Rick Simpson Oil.

 But how much do you know about Rick Simpson Oil, really?

-And, more importantly, where can you get this cannabis oil?
+And, more importantly, where can you get this full-spectrum cannabis oil?

 Before I attempt to answer all the questions that must be whirling around in your mind, let’s take a look at the story of the man behind the cannabis extract oil and the claimed medical benefits behind it.

-Rick Simpson isn’t a doctor.
-As far as we know, he doesn’t have any medical background nor was he using or working with cannabis for a good portion of his life.
-He was an engineer working in a hospital in Nova Scotia, and it was a work-related accident that got him started on using medical cannabis.
+To start with, Rick Simpson isn’t a doctor.
+As far as we know, he doesn’t have any medical background nor was he using or working with cannabis products for a good portion of his life.
+He was an engineer working in a Canadian hospital in Nova Scotia.
+It was a work-related accident that got him started on using medical cannabis.

 In late 1998, he saw a documentary about the medicinal benefits of cannabis, and it got him interested in trying it out.
 So he did, and to his surprise, smoking cannabis helped his symptoms more than the prescription drugs ever did!

 Curious to explore the possibilities of medical cannabis and to use it for his symptoms, he asked many doctors, including his family doctor, how he could legally acquire cannabis.
-But they refused to help him, saying it will not do him any good and that it will only damage his lungs.
+They refused to help him, saying it would not do him any good and that it would only damage his lungs.

 Rick Simpson has been called a drug pusher for giving away his “weed oil.”
 But this didn’t stop him from helping people, nor did the numerous raids the police did on his property.

-Many people can attest to the benefits of his oil:
+Many people can attest to the treatment benefits of his oil:

 - A lady with a suspicious-looking mole

-- A woman who’s suffering from multiple medical conditions from migraines to ovary problems to arthritis and even diabetes
+- A woman who was suffering from multiple medical conditions from migraines to ovary problems to arthritis and diabetes.

 - A cancer patient who was given only two months to live